susanBuck/notes/05_Laravel/01_Composer_Setup.md

 	$ php --ini

-Open the indicated `php.ini` file and make sure the following line is not commented out (i.e. it does *not* have a semi-colon in front of it:
+Open the indicated `php.ini` file and make sure the following line is not commented out (i.e. it does *not* have a semi-colon in front of it):

 	extension=php_openssl.dll